catgirlykyla/Open-Source-Ricochet/README.md

 # Open-Source-Ricochet
-A Remake of Ricochet in Godot Worked on with @oswald and @2dsnerd
+A Remake of Ricochet in Godot Worked on with @oswald17 and @2dsnerd

 ## Gameplay
 Not Completed as of Now